 Rebecca Shatles received her Masters of Acupuncture from the Institute of Taoist Education and Acupuncture (ITEA) in Louisville, Colorado in 2008.
-She is a Diplomate of Acupuncture as certified by the NCCAOM and is licensed in the state of Utah.
-Beck is also a nationally certified, state licensed massage therapist and an AOBTA certified therapist in Asian Healing Arts and Integrated Nutrition.
+She is a Diplomate of Acupuncture as certified by the NCCAOM and licensed in the state of Utah.
+Beck is also a AOBTA certified therapist in Integrated Nutrition and Asian Healing Arts.
+She has studied various forms of bodywork since 2002 and maintains a Utah massage therapy license.
 Beck received her Bachelor of Arts from The University of Vermont in 1994.

 Beck's interest in woking with an active population lead her to complete a post graduate apprenticeship in the diagnosis, assessment and treatment of orthopedic injuries and pain.
 She has also studied with Dr. Richard Tan in the Balance Method for the treatment of acute and chronic pain.
 In addition to running a private practice, Beck works as an acupuncturist at the Wellness and Integrative Health Center at the Huntsman Cancer Hospital